calzonelover/CMS_DC_ANOMALY/report/reco/README.md

 As you could see on the green line that there are nice band which is good LS and a few weird LSs that located outside the tubular shape as well as bad LS that could be divided into the bad LS with some patterns and anamaly bad LS which I would called both of them as "outlier".
 That's essentially the punchline why I called outlier detection instead of anomaly detection.

 ### Performance
-We Iteratively retrain the model 10times to make sure that it's working systematically and plot the root mean square as the shady fluctuation in the following figures
+We Iteratively retrain the model ten times to make sure that it's working systematically and plot the root mean square as a shady fluctuation in the following figures

 <p align="center">
     <img src="Old_Data/logs/ReducedFeatures/minmaxscalar/BS256_EP1200_noshuffle/performance.png" width="500px" >